 Jobs for Life

-The Ministry Center partners with regional employment agency specialists to conduct evaluations of program participants to determine their professional inclinations and job compatibilities during this four-month program.
+The CarePoint partners with regional employment agency specialists to conduct evaluations of program participants to determine their professional inclinations and job compatibilities during this four-month program.
 The second stage of the program includes life and job skills education, blended with therapy and social adaptation training.

 Provides social and emotional support from mentors to mentees.
-Designed to involve mentees in Ministry Center activities and training lessons, build meaningful relationships between mentor and mentee, and provide leadership training skills for mentors.
+Designed to involve mentees in CarePoint activities and training lessons, build meaningful relationships between mentor and mentee, and provide leadership training skills for mentors.

 Young Mothers Program

 This program provides psychological, social, and financial aid to young single mothers in crisis situations.
 The objective of this program is to come alongside female orphanage graduates and support them with resources to succeed in their role as mothers.
 Once a month, young mothers come to group sessions in the CarePoints.
 The topics discussed include baby’s food and nutrition, baby’s hygiene, contraceptive methods, and wise money management.
 The program manager and the CarePoint counselor hold individual counseling sessions with mothers multiple times a week, and even call mothers who can’t attend the program at the CarePoint.
 Every week an early childhood development caregiver conducts classes for children ages 6 – 36 months old.
 These classes are specifically designed to help young children develop and learn through educational play.
 They also help young mothers learn about their children, and how to participate in and encourage their child’s development.
 The caregiver teaches mothers how to spend intimate time with their babies to support the development of a strong parent-child bond.